segmentio/Analytics.NET/README.md

 in your system.
 Note: it can be null if the visitor is not logged in.
 By explicitly identifying a user, you tie all of their actions to their identity.
 This makes it possible for you to run things like segment-based email campaigns.

-**traits** (object) is a dictionary with keys like ìSubscription Planî or ìFavorite Genreî.
+**traits** (object) is a dictionary with keys like ‚ÄúSubscription Plan‚Äù or ‚ÄúFavorite Genre‚Äù.
 You can segment your visitors by any trait you record.
 Once you record a trait, no need to send it again, so the traits argument is optional.

 #### Track an Action

-Whenever a user triggers an event on your site, youíll want to track it so that you can analyze and segment by those events later.
+Whenever a user triggers an event on your site, you‚Äôll want to track it so that you can analyze and segment by those events later.

 ```csharp
 Segmentio.Client.Identify(sessionId, userId, "Played a Song", new Dictionary<string, object>() {